 Best Time to Visit Mozambique

 You’re lucky, Mozambique is a destination you can visit all year round!
-However, May to October is considered the dry season and probably the best one if you’re after a beach holiday.
+However, May to October is considered the dry season and probably the best to visit the beaches in Mozambique.
+The rainy season is from November to April and is perfect for a surf holiday.

 Mozambique Visa Requirements